nanncyeth-spec/official-web-data/news/20260225/listingonHashKeyExchange.md

 <br></br>
 About Hashkey Chain
 <br></br>
-HashKey Chain is a compliance-friendly, institutional-grade blockchain designed to rebuild global financial markets on-chain.
-Anchored in compliance, security, and innovation, it provides the foundational environment for the next era of on-chain finance — where stablecoins, RWA, and Institutional DeFi operate seamlessly together.
+HashKey Chain is an institutional-grade Layer2 blockchain designed to rebuild global financial markets on-chain.
+Architected in security and innovation, it provides the infrastructure for the next era of on-chain finance, redefining how stablecoins, RWA, and Institutional DeFi integrate.
 <br></br>
 - Official Website: https://hsk.xyz/
 - Media Contact: hsk@hashkey.com